 Table 13-47 shows the ARR and FTR revenue paid to load, the congestion offset available to load with and without allocating balancing congestion to load and the congestion offset when surplus congestion revenue is allocated to load.
 The highlighted offsets are the actual offsets based on the rules that were effective in that planning period.
 The pre 2017/2018 offset is calculated as the ARR credits and the FTR credits excluding balancing congestion and M2M payments, divided by the total day-ahead congestion and the load share of balancing and M2M payments.

-Total ARR and self scheduled FTR revenue offset 83.4 percent of total congestion costs for the first 10 months of the 2023/2024 planning period.
+Total ARR and self scheduled FTR revenue offset 83.1 percent of total congestion costs for the 2023/2024 planning period.